bloc97/Anime4K/Preprint.md

 After a quick double blind test involving a few individuals, we were able to conjure up this (not-so-accurate) relative graph.

 Anime4K used as a standalone upscaling algorithm (Bilinear + Anime4K) already outperforms other more complex algorithms.
 With a little help (Jinc or xBR), it quickly becomes state of the art in the real time category.

 ![Relative Quality Comparison Graph](results/Graph.png?raw=true)

 ## Conclusion
 In conclusion, while our algorithm is very simple, it is also very good at upscaling anime within a short time budget.
+Furthermore, the resulting algorithm outputs good quality upscales of 720p anime for 1080p screens, potentially allowing users to save disk space and/or network bandwidth by only archiving 720p encodes.
 We are certain that some refinement (such as a better edge detection algorithm) will reduce artifacts, but that is left for another time.
 If the reader is interested enough, we encourage analyzing and improving this algorithm.

 ## Sources